Shaurya-1729/BITS-Goa-Tennis-Fitness-Tracker/README.md

 Developed for the BITS Goa Tennis Team by Shaurya Awasthi (Captain 2025-2026).

-Built using Firebase, JavaScript, Tailwind CSS, and Netlify.
+Built using Firebase, JavaScript, HTML, Tailwind CSS, and Netlify.